ubirch/ubirch-client-java/README.md

 ## Creating a new device in Cumulocity

+> If you'd like to try, you don't have to do this part.
+Contact us with a UUID and we will provide you with a set of credentials to access the UBIRCH API.

 1. create a UUID (`uuidgen`)
 2. in Cumulocity, register a new device using that UUID
 3. run the script `create_device_credentials.sh <PWD> <UUID>` using the bootstrap password